python/cpython/Doc/library/undoc.rst

 ==========

 :mod:`audiodev`
    --- Platform-independent API for playing audio data.

-   .. warning:: The :mod:`audiodev` module has been removed in 3.0.
+Removed in Python 3.x.

 :mod:`linuxaudiodev`
    --- Play audio data on the Linux audio device.
 Replaced in Python 2.3 by the :mod:`ossaudiodev` module.

-   .. warning:: The :mod:`linuxaudiodev` module has been removed in Python 3.0.
+Removed in Python 3.x.

 :mod:`sunaudio`
    --- Interpret Sun audio headers (may become obsolete or a tool/demo).

-   .. warning:: The :mod:`sunaudio` module has been removed in Python 3.0.
+   Removed in Python 3.x.

 :mod:`toaiff`
    --- Convert "arbitrary" sound files to AIFF files; should probably become a tool or demo.
 Requires the external program :program:`sox`.

-   .. warning:: The :mod:`toaiff` module has been removed in 3.0.
+Removed in Python 3.x.

 .. _undoc-mac-modules: